mynah22/Homelab-Guides/pfSenseMyUsage.md

    -  I set host overrides in the DNS resolver, notably for docker container aliases and proxmox hosts.
 4. DHCP server
    - I have a DHCP server on all of my interfaces except those with fully static configs (like my vpn interface)
-   - I have a couple of static mappings for personal devices for convenience
+   - I have quite a few static mappings - see [pfSense Static IP Tutorial]()

 # Packages installed
 1. `WireGguard`